The Ultimate Guide on the Best Beaches in Zakynthos Greece

 ZAKYNTHOS GREECE: RESTAURANTS

 Our last night in Zakynthos, we had a sunset dinner at Balcony Restaurant which is inside the Balcony Hotel!
 I discovered this restaurant on Instagram and it was a restaurant pretty much on the same road as our hotel.
 The decor in the inside was very nice!
 We came from Shipwreck Beach and I was clothed but being outside on the terrace, I felt a little underdress with my flip flops and tank top.
 Noone said anything but I went in the bathroom and put on my blouse I had in the car and changed into some nice sandals!

 There is a beautiful balcony terrace where you can see a magnificent sunset!
 It was such a gorgeous evening the sunset was amazing too!
 As the sunset set, camera went up and people went to the outer area of the terrace to enjoy the view.
 I met the manager of the restaurant and he was very nice!
 We had a nice octopus appetizer which was good and I ordered the famous moussaka which was like a Greek lasagna.
 It was very good and filling!
 The manager also offered us a dessert which was very good too!
 We will definitely come back for a visit here again!

 So I hope you enjoyed this travel review of Zakynthos!
 Check out all my Greece posts by clicking on this link.
-If you have any questions on Santorini, feel free to leave me a comment below.
+If you have any questions on Zakytnhos or any other greek island, feel free to leave me a comment below.
 Or would like to collaborate with me for your tourism board, hotel or restaurant, please email me at email@example.com.
 I would love to feature you on my blog!